Podlite - a lightweight markup language

 values indexed by their associated string key.

-You can specify an index entry in which the indexed text and the index entry are different, by separating the two with a vertical bar:
+An index entry where the indexed text and the index entry differ can be specified by separating the two with a vertical bar:

 An X<array|arrays> is an ordered list of scalars indexed by number,